The Best Tools for Organizing a Custody Case in 2026

 A few tools that didn't make the main list but are worth knowing about:

-• Notes apps (Apple Notes, Google Keep, Evernote).
-Fast capture, but no structure.
-Good for quick voice memos and stray thoughts; bad for building a
+- Notes apps (Apple Notes, Google Keep, Evernote).
+Fast capture, no structure.
+Good for quick voice memos and stray thoughts; bad for building a chronology.

-• A paper notebook.
+- A paper notebook.
 If digital privacy is your top concern, paper is unbeatable.
-The downside: it doesn't search, doesn't sync, and gets messy fast.
+The downsides: it doesn't search, doesn't sync, gets messy fast.

 Quick decision guide

 Not sure which to pick?
-Here's the short version:
+The short version:

-• You're preparing for a hearing and want a court-ready chronology → Clearhavn
+- Preparing for a hearing, want a court-ready chronology → Clearhavn

-• The court ordered you to use structured communication → OurFamilyWizard or TalkingParents
+- The court ordered structured communication → OurFamilyWizard or TalkingParents

-• You can't decide → Start with Clearhavn's free plan.
-It's free for one case and you can move to a different tool later if it's not the right fit.
+- Can't decide → Start with Clearhavn's free plan.
+It's free for one case and you can move to a different tool later if it's not the fit.

 A note on what these tools can't do